progexplorer24/isensei-monorepo/packages/bindings/cypress/README.md

 # Cypress Bindings

-The goal of this project was to enable Rescript users to write unit, integration & end-to-end tests.
+This project enables you to write Cypress tests in Rescript.

-At the time of writing there was no solution that enabled writing Cypress test with fully-typed API in Rescript ([Link to original repo](https://github.com/progexplorer24/rescript-monorepo/tree/master/src/bindings)).
+At the time of creating it there weren't any cypress bindings available ([Link to original repo](https://github.com/progexplorer24/rescript-monorepo/tree/master/src/bindings)).
+Things have changed now, and you can find cypress bindings on npm.
+See [Alternatives](##alternatives)

 ## Usage
 I created hundreds of test examples.
 You can check them out here:
 [**Cypress Test Examples**](https://github.com/progexplorer24/isensei-monorepo/tree/main/apps/cypress-examples/cypress/integration)

 ## Alternatives
-Since then some community members created alternative implementation.
+Other Rescript community members also shared their implementation.
 Project seems to be actively maintained and is available on npm.
-I never used though.
-You can check it out and see wchich one you prefer - [Rescript Cypress](https://github.com/noble-ai/rescript-cypress).
+You can check it out and see which one you prefer - [Rescript Cypress](https://github.com/noble-ai/rescript-cypress).

 ## Credits